 A smartphone needs a unique identity to use a cellular network.
 A SIM (Subscriber Identity Module) securely stores this identity (the IMSI: International Mobile Subscriber Identity).
 For a CDMA phone, the identity is stored in the phone.
 If you have a CDMA phone with a SIM, then this is most likely to allow the use of an LTE network (non-CDMA).
 Your SIM is provided by your cellular network operator.

 There are a number of common network types.
-4G LTE is currently the newest and fastest, 3G being slower.
+5G (5th generation) is the newest type and is being rolled out across a number of countries.
+5G provides the fastest speeds, increased responsiveness, and better performance in crowded places.
+For many users, 4G LTE is currently the fastest network available, with 3G being slower.
 Airplane mode suspends radio-frequency signal transmission.

 The cellular network is a communications network where a cell phone wirelessly connects using radio waves.
 The geographic area is divided into cells with each cell tower using a certain frequency (band).
 Neighboring cells use different frequencies to reduce radio interference.
 A cell phone registers to a cell, but constantly checks for nearby (detected) cell tower signals and uses this information (such as nearby cell tower signal strength and interference) to determine whether the phone should change to a cell tower with a better signal.